 The Kiss List have just released the much anticipated album Oil, Love and Oxygen.
 Recorded across ten houses and almost as many years, it is diverse mix of bittersweet indie folk, pop, rock and blues.
 Ian Shepherd, founder of Dynamic Range Day, mastered the album in the UK.
 It follows Dave’s Little Scientist EP that proved popular on radio around this big island, including Triple J. The track “Other Body Parts” was spun by the national youth broadcaster and debuted at #9 on the Sounds Like Cafe charts just behind fellow Sandgroper Abbe May.

-Dave’s gig highlights include the Nannup, Fairbridge, Earthdance and Fremantle festivals, West Coast Blues and Roots Fringe, supporting The Basics (featuring Gotye) in Tasmania and the sultry Canadian singer-songwriter Carolyna Lovely in Vancouver, and performing the political “Rogue State” to thousands at the Walk Against Warming rally in Fremantle in 2007.
+Dave’s gig highlights include the Nannup, Fairbridge, Earthdance and Fremantle festivals, West Coast Blues and Roots Fringe, supporting The Basics (featuring Gotye) in Tasmania and the sultry Canadian singer-songwriter Carolyna Lovely in Vancouver, and performing the political “Rogue State” to thousands at a Walk Against Warming rally in Fremantle.

 In his home studio, Dave has recorded and produced music for a number of theatre productions including Scent Tales, Slut and The Jub Jub Tree, as well as high-quality demos for acts such as Molly Black, Hombres Del Mar and Jane McArthur.
 Dave has twice been a judge for the WAM Song of the Year competition in the Blues and Roots, and Folk categories, and moonlights as a drummer, activist, map maker and writer.